xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 ## I Didn't Configure TPA But It Still Works, So There!

 So some lucky people who didn't configure TPA can still get gRPC to work!
 Doesn't seem fair, does it?
-Well, the reason is that they have a Loopback (any Loopback except Loopback 1 which is reserved) configured.
+Well, the reason is that they have a Loopback (any Loopback except Loopback 1 which is reserved -- read (this)[https://xrdocs.github.io/application-hosting/blogs/2016-06-28-xr-app-hosting-architecture-quick-look/] for the gory details) configured.
 When a Loopback interface is configured, you also get a default route in the Linux stack:

 ```
 RP/0/RP0/CPU0:SunC(config)#no tpa